Matilda of Tuscany: Final defeat of Henry IV and new room for maneuvers for Matilda

-After 1096 the balance of power slowly began to change again in favor of the Margravine.
+After 1096, the balance of power slowly began to change again in favor of the Margravine.
 Matilda resumed her donations to ecclesiastical and social institutions in Lombardy, Emilia, and Tuscany.
-In the summer of 1099 and 1100 her route first led to Lucca and Pisa.
+In the summer of 1099 and 1100, her route first led to Lucca and Pisa.
 There it can be detected again in the summer of 1105, 1107, and 1111.
-In early summer of 1099 she gave the Monastery of San Ponziano a piece of land for the establishment of a hospital.
+In early summer of 1099, she gave the Monastery of San Ponziano a piece of land for the establishment of a hospital.
 With this donation, Matilda resumed her relations with Lucca.

-After 1090 Matilda accentuated the consensual rule.
+After 1090, Matilda accentuated the consensual rule.
 After the profound crises, she was no longer able to make political decisions on her own.
 She held meetings with spiritual and secular nobles in Tuscany and also in her home countries of Emilia.
 She had to take into account the ideas of her loyal friends and come to an agreement with them.
 In her role as the most important guarantor of the law, she increasingly lost importance in relation to the bishops.
 They repeatedly asked the Margravine to put an end to grievances.
 As a result, the bishops expanded their position within the episcopal cities and in the surrounding area.
-After 1100 Matilda had to repeatedly protect churches from her own subjects.
-The accommodation requirements had also been reduced.
+After 1100, Matilda had to repeatedly protect churches from her own subjects.